A Finitely Stable Edit Distance for Functions Defined on Merge Trees: Edit Distance Between Local Representation of Functions

 \item We call \emph{shrinking} of an edge a change of the local representation of a function associated to the edge.
 The new local representation function must be equal to the previous one on all edges, apart from the \virgolette{shrunk} one.
 In other words, for an edge $e$, this means changing the value $\varphi(e)$ with another non zero function in $L_1(\R,E)$.
 Note that, in general, shrinkings do not preserve local representations of functions.

 \item A \emph{deletion} is an edit with which an edge is deleted from the dendrogram.
 Consider an edge $(v_1,v_2)$.
-The result of deleting $v_1$ is a new tree structure, with the same vertices and edges a part from $v_1$ (the smaller one) and $(v_1,v_2)$, and with the father of the deleted vertex which gains all of its children.
+The result of deleting $v_1$ is a new tree structure, with the same vertices and edges a part from $v_1$ (the smaller one) and $(v_1,v_2)$, and with the parent of the deleted vertex which gains all of its children.
 Note that, if we start from a local representation of a function, the result of a deletion is always a local representation of a function.
 The inverse of the deletion is the \emph{insertion} of an edge along with its lower vertex.
 We can insert an edge at a vertex \(v\) specifying the name of the new child of \(v\), the children of the newly added vertex (that can be either none, or any portion of the children of \(v\)), and the value of the function on the new edge.
 Again, insertions do not preserve local representations of functions.

-\item Lastly, we generalize \Cref{defi:ghosting}, defining a transformation which eliminates an order two vertex in a dendrogram, changing the local representation of a function.
+\item Lastly, we generalize \Cref{defi:ghosting}, defining a transformation which eliminates a degree two vertex in a dendrogram, changing the local representation of a function.
 Suppose we have two edges $e=(v_1,v_2)$ and $e'=(v_2,v_3)$, with $v_1<v_2<v_3$.
-And suppose $v_2$ is of order two.
+And suppose $v_2$ is of degree two.
 Then, we can remove $v_2$ and merge $e$ and $e'$ into a new edge $e''=(v_1,v_3)$, with $\varphi(e''):= \varphi(e)+ \varphi(e')$.
-This transformation is called the \emph{ghosting} of the vertex.
+This transformation is called the \emph{ghosting} of the vertex and preserves local representation of functions.
 Its inverse transformation is called the \emph{splitting} of an edge.
-Also splittings do not preserve local representations of functions. \end{itemize}
+Splittings do not preserve local representations of functions. \end{itemize}

-A dendrogram $T$ can be edited to obtain another dendrogram, on which one can apply a new edit to obtain a third dendrogram and so on.
-One can think of this as composing two edits $e_0$, $e_1$ which are not defined on the same dendrogram, since the second edit is defined on the already edited dendrogram.
-This is what we mean by composition of edits.
-Any finite composition of edits is referred to as an \emph{edit path}.
-The notations we use are functional notations, even if the edits are not operators, since an edit is not defined on the whole space of dendrograms but on a single dendrogram.
-For example $e_1\circ e_0(T) $ means that $T$ is edited with $e_0$, and then $e_0(T)$ with $e_1$.